zkashner/learning-boid-flocking/README.md

 ## Obstacle Manipulation
 In order to run the boid through a maze call `python boid_obstacle.py`.
 For this, if you wish to train the weights of the Q-learned function approximation yourself, you can change the boolean at the bottom of the file to `True` and rather than using the weights we found, can determine these weights on your own.

+## Reports
+We have also included both the poster as well as the written report summarizing our findings from applying Q-learning to the boid problem.